cerner/fhir.cerner.com/content/soarian/r4/clinical/summary/allergy-intolerance.md

  `_id`          | This, or `patient` | [`token`]       | The logical resource ID associated with the resource.
  `patient`      | This, or `_id`     | [`reference`]   | The patient who has the allergy.
  `_revinclude`  | No                 | [`_revinclude`] | A request to include any Provenance resource in the bundle that refers to an AllergyIntolerance resource in the search results.
 Only supported with Provenance.

+Notes:

+* The `_revinclude` parameter may be provided once with the value `Provenance:target`.
+Example: `_revinclude=Provenance:target`
+* When `_revinclude` is provided in a request, the OAuth2 token must include the `patient/Provenance.read  system/Provenance.read`  or  `user/Provenance.read` scope as applicable.

 ### Headers